- Rocket Loans

 While this may sound overwhelming at first, the following advice will help you find the perfect investor for your budding business.

 What will make your small business especially attractive to investors?
-Two things:
+It comes down to 2 things:

 A business plan shows investors that you've thought about your company's future and that you have a strategy for growing your business.